palewire/news-homepages/docs/sites/annapurna_post.md

 ## Screenshots

-The archiving routine has captured 2 screenshots stored at the Internet Archive.
+The archiving routine has saved 2 screenshots with the Internet Archive.